-Student discipline policies shall be reviewed annually by the District's personnel policy committees and may recommend changes to such policies to the Board of Directors.3
+The District's personnel policy committees shall annually review the District's student discipline policies along with State and District Discipline data.
+Based on the committees' annual review, the committees may recommend changes to such policies to the Board of Directors.

-Parents, students, and school district personnel, including teachers, shall be involved in the development of student discipline policies.4
+Parents, students, and school district personnel, including teachers, shall be involved in the development of student discipline policies.

-Note: 1A.C.A. § 6-13-635 requires the resolution, but all of the Act's listing of reasons except one are statutorily required raises and most are paid by the state and not district funds.
+Note: A.C.A. § 6-13-635 requires the resolution, but all of the Act's listing of reasons except one are statutorily required raises and most are paid by the state and not district funds.
 None-the -less, the resolution is required.
 We recommend the following language: